boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 # Funnel Chart

-The Funnel Chart control shows values across multiple stages in a process by highlighting different stages with different colors.
-It allows you to make proportional comparisons between values showcased in a progressively decreasing manner.
+The Funnel Chart control displays values across multiple stages in a process by highlighting different stages with different colors.
+It allows for proportional comparisons between values in a progressively decreasing manner.

 ![Funnel chart](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/funnel-chart.png)

 ## How to configure table data in the Funnel Chart

-The Funnel Chart needs a minimum of one value element and one column element to showcase.
-The measure or expression field that you want to analyze can be dropped into the Values block.
-The dimension for which you want to categorize the measure can be dropped into the Columns block.
-To categorize the measure based on a series, drop the respective dimension into the Rows block.
+The Funnel Chart requires at least one value element and one column element to showcase.
+The measure or expression field that you want to analyze can be placed in the Values block.
+The dimension for categorizing the measure can be placed in the Columns block.
+To categorize the measure based on a series, place the respective dimension in the Rows block.

 To configure data in the Funnel Chart, follow these steps:

-1. Drag the Funnel Chart into the canvas and resize it to your required size.
+1. Drag the Funnel Chart onto the canvas and adjust its size as needed.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/add-funnelchart.png)